 Grid Spacing—specify how far apart consecutive horizontal grid lines are.

-Color—click on the swatch to display a pop-up panel to set the line color.
-Drag the slider to set the opacity of the line color.
+Colour—click on the swatch to display a pop-up panel to set the line colour.
+Drag the slider to set the opacity of the line colour.